Das Pop: Biography

 Das Pop member Reinhard Vanbergen produced albums for The Hickey Underworld, Drums Are For Parades and Goose.
 Entropology, the debut album of School is Cool, was recorded at Motormusic Studios and was also produced & mixed by Vanbergen.
 The album was released in 2011.

 On 24 November 2012, Van Looy announced a break.
 The band would not perform for a year.
 The last concert was given on 20 December that year in Eeklo.
+In 2024, they announce a comeback.